factsblend-inc/interview-mobile-engineer/README.md

       - Login Button
         - Enable when user input correct format username and password.
         - Disable when user input invalid format username and password.
-        - Tap to goto "Album Page".
+        - Tap to goto "Chat Room".

-  - ### Album Page
+  - ### Chat Room Page
     - ##### Features
-      - Display all of album card by load json data (assets/json).
+      - Display all of chat history by load data from an api : `https://66067147be53febb857def02.mockapi.io/goochat/chat/history`.
-      - User can view all of album card by scroll from the top to the bottom of page.
+      - User can view all of chat history by scroll from the top to the bottom of page.
+      - Should showing the latest message at the bottom of page.
     - ##### Components
-      - AppBar
+      - Navigation Bar
-        - Display text "Album List"
+        - Display text [The name of receiver].
-      - Album Card
+      - Bubble Message according to image above
+        - Display receiver message (avatar + message).
-        - Display album's image.
+        - Display sender message (only message).
-        - Display album's name with Kanit-Regular as font family.
+        - Display message with Kanit-Regular as font family.
-        - Display album's year with Kanit-Italic as font family.
-        - You can see example image inside assets/example/album-card.

 - ### NOTE
   - Freely to design your component.